rdragon/bon/README.md

 - `format_type`: one byte indicating the format type.
 - `block_id`: four bytes representing the ID of a schema block, or zero bytes if the format type doesn't include a block ID.
-- `schema`: two or more bytes determining the schema used by the `body` part.
+- `schema`: two or more bytes determining the schema used by the `body` part, or zero bytes if the format type doesn't include a block ID.
 - `body`: the actual payload of the message.

-A message can only be deserialized if the schema block with ID `block_id` is known by the deserializer.
+A message can only be deserialized if the schema block with ID `block_id` is known by the deserializer (or if there is no `block_id`).

 ### The schema part
 The `schema` part consists itself of three parts: